pagkly/Zed/Investopedia3/Unlevered Beta Definition.md

 The level of debt that a company has can affect its performance, making it more sensitive to changes in its stock price.
 Note that the company being analyzed has debt in its financial statements, but unlevered beta treats it like it has no debt by stripping any debt off the calculation.
 Since companies have different capital structures and levels of debt, to effectively compare them against each other or against the market, an analyst can calculate the unlevered beta.
 This way, only the sensitivity of a firm’s assets (equity) to the market will be factored.

-To unlever the beta, the levered beta for the company has to be known in addition to the company’s [debt-equity ratio](https://www.investopedia.com/terms/d/debtequityratio.asp) and [corporate tax rate](https://www.investopedia.com/terms/c/corporatetax.asp).
+To unlever the beta, the levered beta for the company has to be known in addition to the company’s [[debt-equity ratio]](https://www.investopedia.com/terms/d/debtequityratio.asp) and [[corporate tax rate]](https://www.investopedia.com/terms/c/corporatetax.asp).

 **BU = BL / \[1 + ((1 - Tax Rate) x Debt/Equity)\]**